publishpress/PublishPress-Authors/readme.txt

 * Fixed: Error Cannot access private property MultipleAuthors\Classes\Objects\Author::$term_id, #386;
 * Fixed: The authors field is not displayed for custom post types created by Toolset, or other plugins, #385;
 * Fixed: Fix link for authors in the Genesis Framework Featured Posts widget, #378;
+* Changed: Change the default layout to "boxed", #370;

 = [3.12.0] - 2021-02-23 =